Other sites you may find interesting

 Godalming Museum

-It is open Tuesday to Saturday, 10am to 5pm (4pm in winter) and the Local Studies Library upstairs is open 1pm to 4pm.
+It is open Tuesday to Saturday, 10am to 5pm (4pm in winter).
 Admission is free.
+They have a fantastic range of materials relating to Godalming which can be consulted in the Local Studies Library upstairs by appointment.
 The main entrance is in the High Street, opposite the Pepperpot.

 The museum concentrates on artefacts and archives relating to Godalming town and the villages nearby, covering a wide range of subjects.
 The gem of the Local Studies Library, and potentially a mine of information for family historians, is the Woods Collection.
 This is the work of local historian Percy Woods who was born in Godalming and died in 1922.
 It consists of two sets of volumes, 59 in total, containing his manuscripts and handwritten notes detailing the findings of his historical research.
 Mr Woods transcribed many medaeval and later settlement deeds, leases etc relating to local families and properties and he included family trees for many of the people mentioned in the deeds.